+The Investigator stated in the interview that the investigation would start immediately upon receiving a reported allegation.
+Depending on the severity of the allegation, the Investigator(s) may start the investigation from the Anchorage office through remote interviews, document reviews, and review of uploaded videos.
+The Investigator may be directed to the location immediately, usually within 24 hours per the Investigator's interview.
 The agency's policy 5.1.2-E, states, "Investigators shall gather and preserve direct and circumstantial evidence, including any available physical and DNA evidence and any available electronic monitoring data; shall interview alleged victims, suspected perpetrators, and witnesses; and shall review prior complaints and reports of sexual abuse involving the suspected perpetrator."
-The Investigator stated upon initiating the investigation, the investigator will secure the area; conduct interviews with alleged victim, alleged abuser, and witnesses; review video footage; and review residents files involved in the allegation including prior complaints and reports of the sexual abuse involving the alleged abuser.
+The Investigator stated upon initiating the investigation, the investigator will secure the area (if on-site, if not, the facility secures the scene); conduct interviews with alleged victim, alleged abuser, and witnesses; review video footage; and review residents files involved in the allegation including prior complaints and reports of the sexual abuse involving the alleged abuser.
 The process would also include review of the evidence collected, establishing a timeline, and writing the investigation report.
 The Investigator also stated that all investigations are handled the same no matter the reporting method.
-If determined criminal, the Anchorage Police Department and/or the Alaska State Troopers would be contacted to conduct the criminal investigation.
+If determined criminal, the Nome Police Department and/or the Alaska State Troopers would be contacted to conduct the criminal investigation.
 The agency policy 5.1.2-E states, "When outside agencies investigate sexual abuse or sexual harassment, the responsibilities of the GEO facility shall be limited to preserve and protect the crime scene until law enforcement personnel control of the scene; separate the alleged victim and abuser from each other; and prevent the alleged victim and abuser from taking any actions that could destroy physical evidence until law enforcement personnel take control of the crime scene.
 When outside agencies investigate sexual abuse and sexual harassment, the outside agency will be responsible for all other aspects of the investigation, including but not limited to assume control of the crime scene and all evidence."
-There were five allegations reported during the audit period.
-All but one of the investigations were initiated on the day of the allegation and completed in a timely manner.
-The one investigation was reassigned to the regional investigator due to a staff action of failure of a timely investigation.
-The investigative reports reviewed by the Auditor in the investigation files were thorough and objective, outlining the investigative process and describing the reasoning of the investigative outcome.
+There was one allegation reported during the audit period.
+The investigation was initiated on the day of the allegation was reported, April 25, 2020.
+The investigative report was thorough and objective, outlining the investigative process and describing the reasoning of the investigative outcome.

 The Investigator stated the agency investigators do not conduct compelled interviews.
 Those interviews would be conducted by law enforcement.
 The law enforcement agency would liaison with the prosecutor's office and determine if the case would proceed to the grand jury.
 This is covered in the specialized investigator training.
-The Facility Director stated, if evidence supports criminal prosecution, the case will be referred to local law enforcement; facility staff are not permitted to conduct compelled interviews, as it could potentially taint any potential criminal prosecution (this is addressed in the Miranda/Garrity section of PREA specialized investigator training).
-Staff are only authorized to conduct administrative investigations.

 The agency policy 5.1.2-E states, "The credibility of an alleged victim, suspect, or witness shall be assessed on an individual basis and shall not be determined by the person's status as individual in a GEO facility or program or staff.
 No agency shall require an individual in a GEO facility or program who alleges sexual abuse to submit to a polygraph examination or other truth telling device as a condition for proceeding with the investigation of such an allegation."
 The Investigator stated the creditability of individuals are determined on a case-by-case basis and all are individuals are treated credible until evidence proves otherwise; there is no bias.
 And an alleged victim is never required to submit to a polygraph exam, it is against policy.
-Upon review of the investigative files, there was no truth telling device used during the investigative interviews.
+Upon review of the investigative report, there was no truth telling device used during the interviews.